Azure-Samples/linux-postgres-migration/notes/0-EXPLORE-AND-RUN.md

 export PGDATABASE=postgres
 ```

-## Import tailwind.sql using psql
+## import tailwind.sql using psql

 ```bash
 psql -f tailwind.sql
 ```

-## Connect to the postgres server to confirm our import was successful
+## connect to the postgres server to confirm our import was successful

 ```
 psql
 ```

-## List the tables
+## list the tables
 ```bash
 \dt
 ```